cirobr/TinyMachines.jl/README.md

 UNet5 is the classic U-Net architecture, with five encoder/decoder levels.
 UNet4 has four.
 Number of channels can be modulated to increase/decrease size.

+Reference:
-The standard implementation follows the paper "U-Net: Convolutional Networks for Biomedical Image Segmentation" ([arXiv](https://arxiv.org/abs/1505.04597)).
-Paper credits: Ronnenberger, Olaf; Fischer, Philipp; and Brox, Thomas.
+* "U-Net: Convolutional Networks for Biomedical Image Segmentation" ([arXiv](https://arxiv.org/abs/1505.04597)).
+Credits: Ronnenberger, Olaf; Fischer, Philipp; and Brox, Thomas.

 ## MobileUNet

 Mobile-Unet has the same encoder structure as the Mobilenet-V2 classification model, and the same u-shape and skip connection principles as the U-Net.

-Implementation follows the following papers:
+References:
 * "Mobile-Unet: An efficient convolutional neural network for fabric defect detection" ([doi.org](https://doi.org/10.1177/0040517520928604)).
-Paper credits: Jing, Junfeng; Wang, Zhen; Ratsch, Matthias; and Zhang, Huanhuan.
+Credits: Jing, Junfeng; Wang, Zhen; Ratsch, Matthias; and Zhang, Huanhuan.
 * MobileNetV2: Inverted Residuals and Linear Bottleneck" ([arxiv]https://doi.org/10.48550/arXiv.1801.04381).
 Credits: Sandler, Mark; Howard, Andrew; Zhu, Menglong; Zhmoginov, Andrey; and Chen, Liang-Chen.

 ## ESPNet
 ESPNet utilizes the Efficient Spatial Pyramid module and the PReLU nonlinearity (replaced by ReLU in this implementation).

+Reference:
-Implementation follows the paper "ESPNet: Efficient Spatial Pyramid of Dilated Convolutions for Semantic Segmentation" ([arXiv](https://arxiv.org/abs/1803.06815)).
+* Efficient Spatial Pyramid of Dilated Convolutions for Semantic Segmentation" ([arXiv](https://arxiv.org/abs/1803.06815)).
 Credits: Mehta, Sachin; Rastegari, Mohammad; Caspi, Anat; Shapiro, Linda; and Hajishirzi, Hannaneh.

 ## ConvPReLU
 ConvPReLU is an implementation of the PReLU trainable nonlinearity, which is incorporated in ESPNet.

+Reference:
-PReLU has been originally described in "Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification" ([arXiv](https://arxiv.org/abs/1502.01852)).
+* "Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification" ([arXiv](https://arxiv.org/abs/1502.01852)).
 Credits: Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun.

 ## Credits
-Credits for the original architectures go to the articles' authors, as aforementioned.
+Credits for the original architectures go to the references' authors, as aforementioned.

 Credits for the implementations in Julia/Flux go to Ciro B Rosa.
 * GitHub: https://github.com/cirobr